Openscapes/approach-guide/approach/tooling.md

 Once you delete a section \> Done, the clips are automatically spliced together.

+Sometimes we want to edit a recording to **remove the start and/or the end**.

 Using Edit > Trim, it can be hard to control how fast the yellow Trim brackets move.
 Let's say we want to trim (delete) everything after time 59 mins.

 - Go to the 59 min point in the video first